 The final word on common sports injuries

 The majority of sports injuries are preventable and are often due to lack of a proper warm-up or stretching regime.
-Inflexibility of muscles can contribute significantly to injury so it’s important to work on this element and consider a proper warm-up and warm-down as a key element of any exercise program.
+Inflexibility of muscles can contribute significantly to injury so it’s important to work on this element and consider a proper warm-up and warm-down as a key element of any exercise programme.
 It’s also important not to increase the level of intensity of any workout too rapidly so that your body slowly adapts to the extra load that is put on it.

 Despite all these precautions, it’s a fact of life that people do get injured — you only have to look at the amount of professionals that get injured, and that’s rarely anything to do with proper preparation on their part.
 But by having a regular routine of warm-up, strengthening and stretching can go some way to keeping you fit rather than injured.